 This icon, in the top right corner!

-Once you’ve opened the contents, you can either select from the various sections or enter search terms to find relevant BLOGS, for example, “Section 5 MHA” and press enter —
+Once you’ve opened the contents, you can either select from the various sections or enter search terms to find relevant BLOGS, for example, “Section 5 MHA” and press enter

-Here are the most used areas —
+Here are the most used resources for those working on the frontline of this —

-- The Main Resources – a page of resources for officers working in the detail of all this.
+• The Main Resources – a page of resources for officers working in the detail of all this.
 This contains ‘the whole nine yards’ versions of the stuff I’ve done.

-- UPDATED!! >> Quick Guides – a series of legal and practical summaries for operational police officers about the most important scenarios that emerge under the Mental Health and Capacity Acts.
+• REVIEWED & UPDATED 2023 >> Quick Guides – a series of legal and practical summaries for operational police officers about the most important scenarios that emerge under the Mental Health and Capacity Acts.

-- PACE for Beginners – this series of four posts is written with non-police officers in mind and it is a guide to the Police and Criminal Evidence Act 1984.
+• PACE for Beginners – this series of four posts is written with non-police officers in mind and it is a guide to the Police and Criminal Evidence Act 1984.
 It hopes to provide an overview of the law of detention in police custody.

-- Paramedic Series – posts written specifically for my colleagues in green about the various aspects of how these two 999 services interact with each other.
+• Paramedic Series – posts written specifically for my colleagues in green about the various aspects of how these two 999 services interact with each other.

 The Mental Health Act changed on 11th December 2017, and this renders aspects of the current MHA Codes of Practice, out of date, ambiguous or redundant – especially chapter 16 of both the English and Welsh Codes (police powers).